 The Homeowners’ Exemption – A Property Tax Break

 At minimum, the California Homeowner’s Exemption is a simple, small break on your annual property tax bill.
 For purposes of computing the annual property tax assessment, the California Revenue and Taxation Code currently allows homeowners to deduct $7,000 from the taxable value of a qualifying owner-occupied residence.
 This comes to about $70 in annual property tax savings, given an approximate 1% property tax rate.

 In recent years in California, the Homeowner’s Exemption can have a more significant effect.
-Under Proposition 19 (**Hema please hyperlink to my previous article about this on our blog**), when a property passes between parents and children, the property tax may remain the same if both the parent and the child claim the home as their primary residence, within one year of the date of transfer.
+Under Proposition 19, when property passes between parents and children, the property tax may remain the same if both the parent and the child claim the home as their primary residence, within one year of the date of transfer.
 To account for whether a home is in fact a primary residence, the County Assessor will look to see whether both the parent and the child have applied their respective Homeowner’s Exemption to the same property.
 Because you can only apply your Homeowner’s Exemption to one home at a time, this is the home that will be treated as your primary residence.
 This means if you move homes, it is important to ensure that the County Assessor knows to which home you wish to apply your Homeowner’s Exemption.

 The Homestead Exemption – Partial Equity Protection for Your Home